yoichitgy/hugo_yoichitgy/content/post/2015-09-02-dependency-injection-in-mvvm-architecture-with-reactivecocoa-part4-implementing-the-view-and-viewmodel.md

 ## Conclusion

 We implemented the View and ViewModel parts of the example app.
-First, the empty View and ViewModel were added to the project and wired up by dependency injection to get working software as the agile practices promote.
-Then the actual implementations were added.
-We learned `PropertyType`s of ReactiveCocoa. `MutableProperty` was used as an observable property with its value modifiable. `PropertyOf` was used to provide a read-only view to `MutableProperty`.
-In the next blog post, we are going to implement asynchronous image load feature.
+First, the empty implementation of View and ViewModel was added to the project to get working software as the agile practices promote.
+Then the actual implementation was added.
+It was demonstrated that the dependencies of Model, View and ViewModel were injected by the application.
+By adding `container` as a property of `AppDelegate`, the dependency injection was tested.
+We learned property types of ReactiveCocoa. `MutableProperty` was used as an observable property with its value modifiable. `PropertyOf` was used to provide a read-only view to `MutableProperty`.
+In the next blog post, we will implement asynchronous image load feature.

 If you have questions, suggestions or problems, feel free to leave comments.